NoroffFEU/development-platforms/Github-case-study.md

 - **Strong community**: GitHub has a large and active developer and user community that offers a number of resources and support to those in need.

-- **GitHub Actions**: enables you to automate, personalize, and carry out your software development workflows right in your repository.
+- **GitHub Actions**: Enables you to automate, personalize, and carry out your software development workflows right in your repository.

 - **Mobile capabilities**: GitHub's mobile app enables developers to view and manage their code and projects from a mobile device, making it simple to stay productive on the go.